vplagnol/eQTL_scripts/README.md

 #Explanation of what scripts do

+* eQTLs_scripts/create_eQTL_summary.R creates a summary file by running the snpStats analysis on all identified cis-eQTL loci based on matrixeQTL, then pulls the best SNP based on P-value and reports that best SNP in the summary table.
 * Pickrell/create_Pickrell_input.R creates the "locus based" summary file with P-values, alleles, effect size... in one genomic region